ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ## Overview of the whole process

-Below is the image of a nifi flow.
+Below is the image of the whole process.
 We're going to build it step by step.
 It consists of several processes, from ingesting traffic data from a exposed URL to transforming it, enriching it on its way to 3 sinks: a kafka sink, where a spark process will consume its data to produce some alerts using a Zeppelin notebook, a hdfs sink where we'll use hive to process this historic data and a elasticsearch sink, which will be used for presenting a dashboard with a real-time traffic status.

 ![Process Group](/images/530-nifi.png)